djoshea/synaptome/README.md

 ### Functions

-    chdat = getimchannel(ds, chname)
+#### `chdat = getimchannel(ds, chname)`

-	Returns data from a specific imaging channel by name for all synapses chname is the name of the original imaging channel to search in chlist
+        Returns data from a specific imaging channel by name for all synapses chname is the name of the original imaging channel to search in chlist.

 Filtered and Color Annotated Channels
 -------------------------------------